HTTP: Technical overview

-HTTP functions as a request–response protocol in the client–server model.
-A web browser, for example, may be the client whereas a process, named web server, running on a computer hosting one or more websites may be the server.
-The client submits an HTTP request message to the server.
-The server, which provides resources such as HTML files and other content or performs other functions on behalf of the client, returns a response message to the client.
-The response contains completion status information about the request and may also contain requested content in its message body.
+HTTP is as a request–response protocol in the client–server model.
+A transaction starts with a client submitting a request to the server, the server attempts to satisfy the request and returns a response to the client that describes the disposition of the request and optionally contains a requested resource such as an HTML document or other content.

+In a common scenario, a web browser acts as the client and a web server, hosting one or more websites, is the server.
 A web browser is an example of a user agent (UA).
 Other types of user agent include the indexing software used by search providers (web crawlers), voice browsers, mobile apps, and other software that accesses, consumes, or displays web content.

 HTTP is designed to permit intermediate network elements to improve or enable communications between clients and servers.
 High-traffic websites often benefit from web cache servers that deliver content on behalf of upstream servers to improve response time.
 Web browsers cache previously accessed web resources and reuse them, whenever possible, to reduce network traffic.
 HTTP proxy servers at private network boundaries can facilitate communication for clients without a globally routable address, by relaying messages with external servers.

 To allow intermediate HTTP nodes (proxy servers, web caches, etc.) to accomplish their functions, some of the HTTP headers (found in HTTP requests/responses) are managed hop-by-hop whereas other HTTP headers are managed end-to-end (managed only by the source client and by the target web server).

 HTTP is an application layer protocol designed within the framework of the Internet protocol suite.
-Its definition presumes an underlying and reliable transport layer protocol, thus Transmission Control Protocol (TCP) is commonly used.
-However, HTTP can be adapted to use unreliable protocols such as the User Datagram Protocol (UDP), for example in HTTPU and Simple Service Discovery Protocol (SSDP).
+Its definition presumes an underlying and reliable transport layer protocol.
+The standard choice of the underlying protocol prior to HTTP/3 is Transmission Control Protocol (TCP).
+HTTP/3 uses a different transport layer called QUIC, which provides reliability on top of the unreliable User Datagram Protocol (UDP).
+HTTP/1.1 and earlier have been adapted to be used over plain unreliable UDP in multicast and unicast situations, forming HTTPMU and HTTPU.
+They are used in UPnP and Simple Service Discovery Protocol (SSDP), two protocols usually run on a local area network.